 Viewing Changes in Separate Sheet

-Step 2: After selecting Share workbook, a window will pop up.
+- Step 2: After selecting the Share workbook, a window will pop up.
 Now select the box for “Use the old shared workbooks features instead of the new co-authoring experience.”
 Then click OK.

 As we can see, excel provides all the information related to any change in the cell.
 The Action type and losing action indicates if there are any conflicting changes or changes done to the same cell by different users.

 The History tab can be saved as a separate workbook or can be regenerated again to see for any new changes done by different users, the new changes would be merged to the existing records when selecting “List changes on a new sheet” checkbox again.